DataDog/integrations-core/gitlab_runner/README.md

 The Gitlab Runner check does not include any event at this time.

 ### Service Checks
-The Gitlab Runner check currently provides a service check to ensure that the Runner can talk to the Gitlab master.
+The Gitlab Runner check currently provides a service check to ensure that the Runner can talk to the Gitlab master and another one to ensure that the local Prometheus endpoint is available.

 ## Troubleshooting
 Need help?
 Contact [Datadog Support](http://docs.datadoghq.com/help/).